ibm-cloud-docs/event-notifications/en-payload.md

 #### data
 {: #en-data}

 The payload of the event.
 This can contain information that can be passed along to destinations like webhooks.
-Make sure that you are not sending any sensitive information.
 This must be a valid JSON object.

+Do not include sensitive information such as passwords, API keys, personal identification numbers, credit card information, or other confidential data in the payload.
+The payload may be logged, stored, or transmitted to various destinations.
+{: important}

 ##### Example
 {: #en-example8}